mobsites/Cosmos.Identity/README.md

 * f14shm4n's [AspNetCore.Identity.DocumentDb](https://github.com/f14shm4n/AspNetCore.Identity.DocumentDb), which uses the newer `Microsoft.Azure.Cosmos` SDK.

-Last but not least, the [samples](https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples) from the open-source [.NET SDK for Azure Cosmos DB](https://github.com/Azure/azure-cosmos-dotnet-v3) were perused for learning how best to use the new SDK.
+Last but not least, the [samples](https://github.com/Azure/azure-cosmos-dotnet-v3/tree/master/Microsoft.Azure.Cosmos.Samples) from the open-source [.NET SDK for Azure Cosmos DB](https://github.com/Azure/azure-cosmos-dotnet-v3) were perused for learning how best to use the newer `Microsoft.Azure.Cosmos` SDK.

 ## Getting Started